ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 &#125;
 </code></pre>

-my style switcher (a combination of <a href="https://kalechips.net/projects/snippets/styleswitcher" target="_blank">kalechip's</a> and <a href="https://alphacentauri.neocities.org/tutorials/javascript-tidbits#theme" target="_blank">alpha centauri's</a> js snippets) would swap out my light mode and dark mode stylesheets in `<head>` depending on what was toggled in the navigation—but every time i edited one stylesheet, i had to copy the exact changes to the other, regardless if the edit affected the actual "skin" of the site or not.
+my style switcher (a combination of <a href="https://kalechips.net/projects/snippets/styleswitcher" target="_blank">kalechip's</a> and <a href="https://alphacentauri.neocities.org/tutorials/javascript-tidbits#theme" target="_blank">alpha centauri's</a> JS snippets) would swap out my light mode and dark mode stylesheets in `<head>` depending on what was toggled in the navigation—but every time i edited one stylesheet, i had to copy the exact changes to the other, regardless if the edit affected the actual "skin" of the site or not.

 so i split my css into three stylesheets: `light.css` for light mode skinning, `dark.css` for dark mode skinning, and `global.css` for universal styling that's applied to all elements. so now, edits to the site's structure are only made once in `global.css` without affecting the dark and light mode. the styleswitcher now swaps out `light.css` and `dark.css` when toggled, and `global.css` remains in `<head>` untouched.